 You don’t have to be an alt-righter to like H.L.
 Mencken as my very un-alt-right Irish friend will attest to.
 I have no idea who Julius Evola is or was but I have read some of Sam Francis’s stuff and listened to him on occasion.
 I like him.
 Apparently he didn’t suffer fools gladly, which makes me like him even more.

 The Breitbart article also identifies as influential the New French Right, a group of intellectuals, writers and activists who are sick to the back teeth of their traditional French culture and demography being decimated by the official state ideology of multiculturalism, which in practice means the Islamisation of France.
-There the Muslim population of is about 12% and climbing.
-Only Muslims themselves and their left-wing enablers think that replacing a civilised people and their culture with a backward Middle Eastern religion with matching Bronze Age morality and DNA is a good idea.
-We are told Muslims will eventually integrate though the evidence points the other way, the third generation behaving worse than the second and the second worse than the first.
-Therefore there are no grounds for optimism.
+There the Muslim population is about 12% and climbing.
+Only Muslims themselves and their left-wing enablers think that replacing a civilised people and their culture with a backward Middle Eastern religion with matching Bronze Age morality is a good idea.
+We are told Muslims will eventually integrate though the evidence generally points the other way, the third generation behaving worse than the second and the second worse than the first.
+Therefore there are no grounds here for optimism.

 Alt-righters visit websites like Steve Sailer’s blog, where the sometimes difficult science of Human Bio-Diversity is explained in layman’s language.
 Razib Khan and Jayman (the latter a Jamaican blogger) do the same.
 As you can see from the names, the belief in racial differences is not the preserve of whites only, though it is the preserve of people who know something about the subject.
-People who know nothing about it reflexively claim that evolution stopped about 60,000 – 40,000 years ago when the three main races went their separate ways.
+People who know nothing about it reflexively claim that evolution stopped 50,000 years ago when the three main races went their separate ways.
 This convenient though false assertion allows lefties – it is generally lefties – to go on repeating that we are all the same under the skin.
 If only these people would read something published after 1975 by non-Marxist scientists they might learn something.

 The only time I regret the decline of manliness is when I hear some soppy father talking like an old woman to his child.
 The other day I heard a man saying to his son, ‘You see Josh, it’s when you won’t get dressed in the morning that I stop wanting to be friends with you’.
 Can you imagine men from other cultures or any British man pre-1960’s saying such a thing?
-What a twirp.
+What a twirp!
 These men appear to be afraid of their own children and their ghastly, weedling tones make my skin crawl.
-That’s when I come over all nostalgic for the the Vikings and Genghis Khan.
+That’s when I come over all nostalgic for the Vikings and Genghis Khan.

 Those on the alt-right differ considerably from neo-conservatives.
 To the alt-right, the neocons are crusading liberals who want to bring democracy to everyone, even those who don’t want it.
-The alt-right is suspicious of such well-intentioned adventuring (admittedly, it’s often hard to tell what a government’s intentions are, though I know some people claim to know with absolute certainty what George W. Bush’s intentions were).
+The alt-right is suspicious of such well-intentioned adventuring (admittedly, it’s often hard to tell what a government’s intentions are, though I know some people claim to know with absolute certainty what George W. Bush’s intentions for Iraq were).
 Alt-righters are loathe to sacrifice the blood and money of their own people for people who often despise us and our way of life.
 They therefore often advocate non-intervention, as do many leftists, though for very different reasons.
 The latter see all western intervention as a cover for the cruel exploitation of simpler, kinder, darker folk.
 Alt-righters see intervention as a fool’s errand and a thankless task that can only end badly for us.
-And when we are really being honest, do we really care that much about the plight of people we don’t know who are unrelated to us?
+And when we are really being honest, do we really care that much about the plight of people we don’t even know and who are unrelated to us?
 I have to say that I don’t lie awake worrying about the lives of Middle Easterners, and I suspect that leftists don’t either, despite what they claim to the contrary.

 Many alt-righters admire old heroes like colonialists and empire builders.
-These Kiplingesque men lived in times with completely different norms yet the progressive left insist on judging them by today’s morals.
+These Kiplingesque men lived in times with completely different norms, yet the progressive left insist on judging them by today’s moral standards.
 I can actually see both points of view.
 If we now view these men as despicable racists, why continue to revere them?
 On the other hand, since morals appear so culture-dependent, isn’t it rather arrogant to claim today’s fashion in morals to be the last word on the subject?
-And on the other other hand, I still see Kipling and Jefferson as great men, even if the first was a colonialist and the second a slave holder.
+And on the third hand, I still see Kipling and Jefferson as great men, even if the first was a colonialist and the second a slave holder.
 I wouldn’t much care for modern day colonialists and slave holders but the world is a different place today.